-If you were to add a point on top of an existing point, or on one of the nodes of an existing Line or Area Feature, then tap on the Snap to Node icon to turn it on.
-When this icon is lit, a point will only be created when you tap close to an existing point or node.
+If you were to add a point on top of an existing point, or on one of the nodes of an existing Line or Area Feature, tap the Down Arrowhead at the upper-right corner of the screen and select Snap to Node to display that icon.
+When $\rightarrow \leftarrow +$ is lit, a point will only be created when you tap close to an existing point or node.